823 GOOD CAUSE FOR FAILURE TO PARTICIPATE (FSM)

 · illness;

-· illness of another household member requiring the presence of the individual;
+· illness of another household member that is serious enough to require the presence of the individual;

 · a household emergency;